Egypt

 We derive the range of projections under current policies according to the following method:

-Lower end of the range: Historical data shows that per capita emissions have been largely stable in the past.
-We assume that this correlation remains and apply the average per capita emissions to UN population prospects until 2030.
+• Lower end of the range: Historical data shows that per capita emissions have been largely stable in the past.
+We assume this correlation continues and apply the average per capita emissions to UN population projections until 2035.
+We take a 10-year average per capita emissions ratio, apply an emissions growth rate that follows the population trend, and harmonise the result with the latest historical year provided in PRIMAP.

 Global Warming Potentials values